BenPrt/react-redux-template/README.md

-# My React-Redux App template
+# Happy Birthday Kate

-This repository contains my favorite React-Redux project set-up.
+This repository contains a little project for my girlfriend birthday

 ## Available Scripts